Roasted Patty Pan Squash

 50 Ways to Make a Frittata

-A few months ago, I was visiting Cleveland and took a cooking class with friends at The Western Reserve School of Cooking.
-One of the dishes we made with owner and chef, Catherine St. John, was an oven-baked version of the classic Italian frittata, traditionally cooked on the stovetop.
-This baked version is an easier method to use when feeding a crowd for breakfast or dinner.
-It’s perfect for the holidays.
+A few months ago, I was visiting Cleveland and took a cooking class at The Western Reserve School of Cooking.
+One of the dishes we made with owner and chef Catherine St. John was an oven-baked version of the classic Italian frittata.
+Frittatas can be served for any meal or as an appetizer.
+They are firm in texture and easily cut into squares when served at room temperature.
+They also provide a great way to use up leftovers.

 DSC_0977